Christmas Markets Along the Rhine- Cruise the Rhine in December

 Largest Nativity Scene in Europe is in Rudesheim Creative commons photo by- Musicaline

-Finally, Rudesheim claims to have Europe’s biggest Nativity scenes.
+Finally, Rüdesheim claims to have Europe’s biggest Nativity scenes.
 It’s certainly worth seeing.

-What is it Like to Stroll through the Christmas Market in Rudesheim?
+What is it like to stroll through the Christmas Market in Rüdesheim?
 Watch and see!

 Mainz A Sea of Lights